- Lymphedema Management

 Primary lymphedema is a swelling that is caused by a malformation of the lymphatic system during its development in the mother’s womb.
 However, symptoms are often not present until later in life.
 It can affect any part of the body, even head and neck, pelvis, and abdomen.

 In the treatment of lymphedema, Sonja Redden will use combined decongestive therapy.
 This therapy will help reduce the swelling, improve your comfort, including well-being and esthetics, and prevent complications like skin alterations, infections and loss of function.
-It is a combination of manual lymph drainage (Vodder method), compression, exercise and skin care.
+It is a combination of compression, exercise, skin care and manual lymph drainage (Vodder method).

 Depending on the goal of the treatment (prevention, maintenance, or volume reduction) and the severity of the condition, it is suggested that patients attend therapy between one to five times a week for three to eight weeks to have the maximum effect.